alessandroNarcisi96/PlagiarismDetector/README.md

 # Plagiarism Detector
-In this project is about building a plagiarism detector that examines a text file and performs binary classification; labeling that file as either plagiarized or not, depending on how similar the text file is when compared to a provided source text.
+This project is about building a plagiarism detector that examines a text file and performs binary classification; labeling that file as either plagiarized or not, depending on how similar the text file is when compared to a provided source text.

 ## Types of Plagiarism